Barbara Kelly: Later years

 After B-And-B, Kelly had few television roles although she did appear in episodes of Hawaii Five-O, Pearl, the 1977 film Lust of a Eunuch and an episode of Magnum, P.I. in 1981.
 In 1983 she took part in a revival of What's My Line?
 This ran for three years, although Kelly, who thought that the original show was never the same after the death of Gilbert Harding in 1960, felt that the revival did not match it either.

 During the 1970s, the Bradens ran Adanac Productions, a company they had set up 20 years before which specialised in presentations at business conferences.
-After retiring from show business, Kelly established a show business agency called 'Prime Performers', which offered many people from public life, including Barbara Windsor, Joan Collins, Raymond Baxter, Norman Tebbit and Sir John Harvey-Jones, for the after-dinner speaking circuit.
+After retiring from show business, Kelly established a show business agency called 'Prime Performers', which offered many actors and people from public life, including Barbara Windsor, Joan Collins, Raymond Baxter, Norman Tebbit, and Sir John Harvey-Jones, for the after-dinner speaking circuit.
 In 2000, Kelly founded 'Speakerpower', a company that employed broadcasters and actors such as David Jacobs and Sylvia Syms, to train corporate managers how to speak publicly.